 An unposted letter to Theo was found on Vincent’s body.
 In it, Vincent described a painting he had recently finished: Wheatfield with crows.
 He said it depicted “vast fields of wheat beneath troubled skies,” adding “I did not have to go out of my way to express sadness and extreme loneliness.”

 The church at Auvers, which Vincent had only recently painted, refused to host Vincent’s funeral because he had killed himself.
 So much for god’s mercy.
-The service took place across the river at Mery-sur-Oise the next day.
+His funeral took place across the river at Mery-sur-Oise the next day.

 Vincent’s friend, the young painter Emile Bernard, was there: